U.S. calls on world leaders to focus on global demand

 Washington has been pressing Germany to do more to help the euro zone emerge from its deep economic crisis, but Berlin has resisted calls that it spend more freely.

-Lew said European counties also need to boost the productivity of their economies, a policy option Germany favors over fiscal stimulus.
+Lew said European counties also need to boost the productivity of their economies, a policy option Germany favours over fiscal stimulus.

 "Demand and structural supply side reforms should go hand-in-hand to catalyze stronger growth," he said of Europe.